Mopping the kitchen sucks, but mopping a pork butt with a tangy vinegar sauce to create Carolina Pulled Pork is a chore I'm down for.

 RUB

 Every good butt deserves a good rub – sorry I couldn’t resist.
-I always use a generous amount of my Pk Rub all over the butt.
+I always use a generous amount of my Pork Rub all over the butt.
 Let that rest on the counter while you fire up your smoker.
 You can also try my recipe for All-Purpose BBQ Rub.

 pork butt on smoker.